breatheco-de/content/src/content/lesson/optimize-components-with-usereducer.md

 We are used to perceiving components as a unit that encapsulates the view and the logic for its behavior.
 But what if we need to reuse only the logic in other components?
 We could consider centralized states, but what if I want to reuse only the logic while leaving every component with its own state?
 The janky solution would be copying the functions to another file, exporting them from there, and figuring out a way to make them work with every single state component 😰.
 It doesn't sound like fun...

 The solution for this issue is `useReducer`, which as its name suggests **reduces** the state and the logic to a single reusable unit, allowing it to be exported from a file to every component that needs it 💪.
+This reducer will coexist with the rest of the ordinary component syntax, you can [learn more here](https://4geeks.com/lesson/making-react-components).

 ## Encapsulating with useReducer